 It’s also worth establishing in writing the procedure you would like your tenants to follow in the case of an emergency, and check that they have spare keys to save you any Christmas Day drama.
 However, if your property is Fully Managed by Romans, our team of Property Managers will do all of this for you.

-If you’re currently managing your rental property and would like to find out a little more about how Romans could manage it for you, contact your local branch today.
+If you’re currently managing your rental property yourself and would like to find out a little more about how Romans could manage it for you, contact your local branch today.